MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 :::image type="content" source="../media/engage/admin/adoption-launch-options.png" alt-text="Screenshot shows the landing page where you can create a Microsoft 365 Copilot adoption community or bring Copilot adoption features to an existing community.":::

-Update the image for this section and next step (something like this) Setup follows the same process as any other community.
-However, this templatized community removes much of the work for setup and ongoing community management.
-Upon creation, the community includes a cover photo, description, and onboarding checklist right out of the box.
-Admins can customize the community however needed.
+Setup is similar to creating any other community, only simpler.
+The templatized community removes much of the work for setup and ongoing community management.
+At completion, the community includes a cover photo, description, and onboarding checklist.
+Admins can add customizations as needed.

 >[!NOTE]
 > To create this community, Microsoft 365 Copilot licenses _must be present_ on the tenant.
 However, those licenses don't need to be assigned to the network admin or  corporate communicator who's setting up the community.